10 Bodyweight Push Exercises for Upper Body Power

 Can push exercises alone build a complete upper body?

 Push exercises develop the chest, shoulders, and triceps effectively, but they do not train the back, biceps, or rear deltoids.
 A balanced upper body requires equal pulling volume (pull-ups, rows) alongside pushing movements.
-The ACSM (Garber et al., 2011) recommends training all major muscle groups for balanced development.
+The ACSM (Garber et al., 2011) recommends training all major muscle.

 03